captajo/sports-blog/README.md

 - Build frontend file by running `npm run build`
 - Server your application using `php artisan serve`
 - Open your browser and navigate to `http://localhost:8000` to view the application

+## Application Features

+- Basic Authentication using Laravel auth scaffold
+- Users can perform CRUD operations on posts
+- Users can comment on posts
+- Posts are displayed on the homepage
+- Post can be previewed by clicking on the post
+- Post can be searched using the search bar
+- API for CRUD operation for post
+- API for post listing and previews

+## Testing

+The basic features have been covered by unit test.
+To run the unit test, run `./vendor/bin/phpunit` on your terminal